- About SCCS

 (7) No Contact Order: A No Contact Order is a directive to a Student or Students to refrain from any intentional contact, direct or indirect, with one or more designated persons through any means including personal contact, e-mail, telephone, or third parties.

-(8) Academic Sanction: Students whose behavior is found to constitute Academic or Scholarly Dishonesty as defined in OAR 576-015-0020(2) are subject to additional academic sanctions, which may include but are not limited to failing the course, removal from an academic department, or removal from a college.
+(8) Academic Sanction: Students whose behavior is found to constitute Academic or Scholarly Dishonesty as defined in University Policy 576-015-0020(2) are subject to additional academic sanctions, which may include but are not limited to failing the course, removal from an academic department, or removal from a college.
 Academic sanctions are imposed by the instructor, department chair or dean and are noted on the Academic Dishonesty Report Form in accordance with Academic Regulation 15.

 (9) Removal from a Class: A Student's removal from a class may be temporary or permanent.
 Permanent removal from a class may be authorized by the Director of SCCS with concurrence from the Dean of the College in which the class is offered.
 A Student who is permanently removed from a class will receive a "W" (Withdrawal) on the academic transcript.
 No refunds for tuition or other class fees will be made.

 (10) Conduct Probation: Placement on probationary status during which there is observation and review of behavior and the Student or Student Organization must demonstrate compliance with the Student Conduct Code.
 Terms of the Conduct Probation will be determined at the time the probation is imposed and may include additional sanctions including but not limited to loss of privileges, restrictions, restitution, and/or required educational activities.

 (11) Conduct Suspension: